“Photography is an art of observation. It has little to do with the things you see and everything to do with the way you see them.” – Elliott Erwitt

 What does photography mean to me

 For me, photography is a passion.
 A way to capture moments and share them with the world.
-There is so much beauty on this planet that we take for granted and I believe that photography can do a great job capturing that beauty.
-I feel awe when I see other people’s beautiful photography.
+There is so much beauty on this planet that we take for granted.
+I believe that photography can do a great job capturing that beauty.
 It creates an awareness of just how big, diverse and beautiful our world is.
 Someone suggested to me once that photographers, as artists, are privileged to be able to see and record some of the beauty in the world.
 It’s an interesting idea, and while some photographers do concentrate on photographing the ugly side of life, for those of us that search out the beauty in the world it’s an enriching experience.

 I find photography the best way to share with someone my point of view, what you are and what you think.
 It’s also a way to immortalize moments and emotions that you can remember and share.

 Photography is an art form that addresses everyone that is willing to notice the details and experience life from another point of view.
-It gives me creative fulfilment.
+It challenges and gives me creative fulfillment at the same time.
 It helps me express myself artistically, and that’s a wonderful thing.
 It is also about creating art that creates a deeper meaning.
 I find that photography connects us to the real world in the most unique way.
 It’s a journey, on both personal and literal levels, and I’m looking forward to finding out where it will take me next.

 Photography is not just a hobby; it’s a way of thinking!